Skip to main content

 Mental Health Coverage and Medicare

-But what if you’re having a hard time connecting with friends?
+But what if you’re having a tough time connecting with friends?
 You’re going through a difficult time that you don’t know how to talk about.

-Medicare is here to help.
+Medicare can help.
 Talking with a mental health provider can offer the support you need.
 Mental health services also help diagnose and treat people with mental health disorders like depression and anxiety.

 Take Advantage of Your Annual Free Depression Screening